-Eligibility for Super Visa
+Canada Super Visa Requirements

-*Dependents of your parent or grandparent cannot be included in the application.
+Note: dependents of your parent or grandparent cannot be included in the application.
 For example, if your parents are planning on visiting you to see their new grandchild, any brother or sister still living with your parents cannot be named as a dependent.

-Unfortunately not everyone who applies will be accepted into Canada.
+Unfortunately, not everyone who applies will be accepted into Canada.
 Simply meeting the criteria of being a parent or grandparent does not guarantee entry into Canada through the supervisa.
 The same exceptions and rules of sponsorship apply for the super visa.

 For example, if the immigration officer feels there may be ulterior motives behind the visit, or if the person has a criminal record, they will deny the application.

-When the application is received, some additional things an immigration officer may consider or ask themselves are:
+When the supervisa application is received, some additional things an immigration officer may consider or ask themselves are: